 A temporary absence could be the result of being hospitalized.
-Some policies will cover any temporary absence which could include being well enough to travel to be with family for a holiday or special occasion.
+Some policies will cover any temporary absence which could include being well enough to travel to visit family.
+Others require an absence must be health related.
 This provision is generally for a 30-day period every calendar year.

 Many contracts will cover services provided outside of the United States or its territories.
 These are usually limited to a percentage of the daily or monthly benefit amount for a shortened benefit period.

 Very important to those who wish to remain in their own homes are a number of stay-at-home provisions.
 These may include caregiver training for family members, durable medical equipment, home modification and even medical alert systems.